antoinelrnld/discord-rag/README.md

 > [!IMPORTANT]
 > Don't forget to set the required environment variables in the [.env](./initial_ingestion/src/.env) file.
-> You will need the ID of the channel you want to export the messages from.
+> You will need the IDs of the channels you want to export the messages from.
+(Comma-separated)
 > You can get it by right-clicking on the channel and selecting "Copy ID" in Discord (you will need to enable Developer Mode in the settings).

 ### Using Docker